mind-protector/tester.su---PHP/README.md

 P.S.

 - Internet Explorer version >= 9
-- You need to unpack twig.zip and phpmailer.zip in includes/.../vendor
+- To make this repository I packed twig, phpmailer and symfony libraries to .zip